ZhuangLab/storm-analysis/storm_analysis/sa_utilities/README.txt

    molecule list file.
 It can be useful if you want to redo these parts without redoing the localization step, which takes most of the time.

+tracker_c.py - This program tracks objects across multiple frames & assigns the appropriate category to each object (i.e. specific or non-specific activation, etc.)

 xyz-drift-correction.py - This will determine (but not apply) the drift correction for a STORM movie.

 C Programs:

-apply-drift-correction - Applies a previously determined drift correction to each of the localizations.

-avemlist - This program averages all the objects in a track into a single object.

-fitz - This program is used to determine the z position from the localization x and y widths and a previously determined calibration curve.

-tracker - This program tracks objects across multiple frames & assigns the appropriate category to each object (i.e. specific or non-specific activation, etc.)
+apply_drift_correction.c - C library for apply_drift_correction_c.py

+avemlist.c - C library for avemlist_c.py

+fitz.c - C library for fitz_c.py

+tracker.c - C library for tracker_c.py

 (1) These programs require Google protocol buffers.
 I have also included the